-The SPE is considered a variable interest entity under Financial Accounting Standards Board (FASB) Interpretation No. 46(R), Consolidation of Variable Interest Entities.
-As the Company has an interest in less than 50% of the assets of the SPE, the Company is not considered to be the primary beneficiary and as a result does not consolidate the SPE.
+The SPE is considered a variable interest entity under general accounting principles for consolidation.
+Although the Company has an interest of approximately 50% of the assets of the SPE, the Company is not considered to be the primary beneficiary and as a result does not consolidate the SPE.
 The Company's exposure to the entity is limited to the five 4500 TEU vessels.